davelange/parallel/README.md

 # Parallel

-A three.js demo scene, built with Vite + React + React-three-fiber.
+A react and three.js demo scene, built with Vite + React + React-three-fiber.

 It includes an editor to switch between different color scemes and easing functions.